Skip to content

 FAQs

-I am due during the semester and am worried about missing class.
+• I am due or adopting during the semester and am worried about missing class.
 What options do I have?

-We can audio record classes up to two weeks following the birth of a child and/or provide note-takers for missed classes.
+Students may receive up to two weeks of audio-recorded classes and/or note-takers for missed classes following the brith or adoption of a child.
 Both the Dean of Students Office and the Office of the Registrar are available to talk with you about arranging a manageable schedule in light of academic and parenting responsibilities.

-My baby is due during the fall/winter semester and I’d like to know what my options are to fulfill the winter term residency requirement.
+• My baby is due or I am adopting during the winter semester and I’d like to know what my options are to fulfill the winter term residency requirement.

 The academic year consists of a fall, a winter and a spring term.
 Winter term is a three-week period in January each year.
 In order to graduate, J.D. students must complete three winter terms.
 LL.M. students must complete winter term during the year they spend at HLS.

-1Ls: All first-year J.D. students take the Problem Solving Workshop in the winter term.
+1Ls: All first-year J.D. students enroll in the January Experiential Term (JET) in the winter term.

 Upper-level students and LLMs: Some students enroll in HLS courses offered in the winter term and receive law school classroom credits.
 Other students devote the winter term to doing the research for or to writing a substantial paper under the supervision of an HLS faculty member through the Winter Writing Program.

-A deferral or waiver for winter term may be considered by petition.
-Please note that overall residency and credit requirements must be met.
+In some extraordinary circumstances, a waiver of winter term may be considered by petition only.
 Please contact the Dean of Students Office to discuss your options.

-What if I am due during final exams?
+• What if I or my partner is due during final exams?

-The Dean of Students Office can provide you with exam accommodations as appropriate.
-Examples of exam accommodations for pregnant students may include:
+The Dean of Students Office can provide you with exam supports.
+Examples include:

-My partner is due during my time at HLS.
+• My partner is due during my time at HLS or I am adopting a child during my time at HLS.
 What sort of support is available to me?

-Supports are available for birth parents and their partners.
-Supports provided to partners have included but are not limited to the following:
+Supports are available for birth parents, adoptive parents, and partners.
+Supports provided to partners include but are not limited to the following:

 Please reach out to the Dean of Students Office for questions related to your particular circumstances.

-What if I want to take a leave of absence from HLS following the birth of my child?
+• What if I want to take a leave of absence from HLS following the birth or adoption of my child?

-You may take a personal or medical leave of absence from HLS.
+You may request to take personal or medical leave of absence from HLS.
 Please note that except in extraordinary circumstances and as approved by the Law School’s Administrative Board, students must complete the degree requirements for the J.D. within seven years of matriculation in law school.
 Additionally, students should note that some jurisdictions prescribe a shorter period of time during which the J.D. must be completed.
-For example, New York requires that the J.D. degree be completed within five years after a student has commenced the study of law in a law school.
+Please refer to state-specific bars for timeline requirements.

 Students wishing to take a leave of absence should schedule an appointment with Lakshmi Clark.